r3ply/r3ply/site/content/_index.md

 ## Why Email?

-Emailed comments crucially allow for content moderation, but there are also three additional reasons why email makes a great commenting system:
+Emailed comments allow for robust moderation — but there are also three additional reasons why email makes an excellent commenting system:

 1. Everybody in the world **_already has_** email
 2. **_Nobody_** wants to create accounts for things
 3. Email gives us **_a lot of nice things_** for free

 The appeal is simple.
-Not only is email the most popular and ubiquitous platform in the world, but it also gives us features like a native text editor, draft comments, and comment history without having to write a line of code.
+Not only is email the most popular and ubiquitous platform in the world, but it also provides features like a native text editor, draft comments, and comment history without having to write a line of code.
 It even allows user's to bring their own tools.

-**In fact, emailed comments means there isn't even vender lock-in!** Just swap out `<your-site>@r3ply.com` with whatever you want and you're back in business.
+**In fact, emailed comments mean there isn't even vendor lock-in!** Just swap out `<your-site>@r3ply.com` with whatever you want and you're back in business.

 To this point, [the idea](https://spenc.es/writing/email-as-a-commenting-system/#email-as-a-commenting-system-is-not-new) of email comments has been done manually [for a while now](https://web.archive.org/web/20240430052558/https://www.dam.brown.edu/people/mumford/blog/2019/conscious.html#:~:text=SOME%20EMAIL%20RESPONSES). r3ply is just software (the first?) for automating this process, and therefore we hope improves upon that design.